 The upper is made of a seamless air mesh with Zonal 3D printing that is for “breathability” and support

 For a shoe called "Speed Instinct," you would expect the shoe to be light in order to be fast.
 And it definitely is.
-For a women’s size 7, they come in at 7.5 oz, making these an incredibly light weight shoe.
-The men's version is equally light, coming in at 8.4 oz based of a size 9.
+For a women’s size 7, they come in at 7.5 oz, making these an incredibly lightweight shoe.
+The men's version is equally light, coming in at 8.4 oz based on a size 9.
 Hoka One One's midsole technology allows these shoes optimal cushioning without weighing down the shoe like many well-cushioned shoes tend to be.
 Just for comparison sake, the Hoka One One SpeedGoat weighs in at about an ounce more.
-That might not sound like a lot, but every ounce counts when racing, and the Speed Instinct are intended just for that - to be a fast, nimble trail shoe.
+That might not sound like a lot, but every ounce counts when racing, and the Speed Instinct is intended just for that - to be a fast, nimble trail shoe.

 This is the biggest problem with the Hoka One One Speed Instinct: its breathability.
 It may look like a breathable shoe with its air mesh upper, but in reality, the air flow is below average.
 Shortly into my first run, I could tell that the breathability was not there.
 Currently, it is winter where I am at, so hot feet have not been much of an issue.
 However, I suspect in the summer, this will be a different story.
 Hot feet equals sweaty feet which can cause blisters

 .
-It is unfortunate that the overlay on top of mesh is a killer when it comes to the breathability of the shoe.
+It is unfortunate that the overlay on top of the mesh is a killer when it comes to the breathability of the shoe.
 And while it looks cool and provides stability, breathability suffers.